sanikovic-sergej/dotfiles/README.md

         - [ ] doxygen comments
         - [ ] mirror defined method to source/header
 - [ ] Give feedback when recording with Q Macro in lualine
+    - currently broken, maybe Key is overwritten by a defautl keybinding?
     - a PR is pending for refresh on start/stop recording
 - [ ] Check and pick specific plugins when loading in vscode/vscodium
 - [ ] Specify behavior when starting with admin rights (sudo nvim)